mnot/I-D/http-key/draft.md

 ### "p": Parameter Prefix Match Modifier

-The "p" modifier matches if the parameter value (after unquoting) matches (character-for-character) at least one member starting with the sequence of characters up to (but not including) the first semi-colon (";") in both lists, after any whitespace is removed.
+The "p" modifier matches if both lists contain at least one member whose sequence of characters up to (but not including) the first semi-colon (";") matches the parameter value, case insensitively, after whitespace is removed.

 For example, given the key: